 While there are several BPH treatment options, some critical factors should be considered when choosing the right treatment, including minimal complications and quick recovery, fast symptom relief, durable and long lasting solution, and preservation of the sexual function.
 That’s exactly why Lumenis Holmium Laser treatments are the right choice for men suffering from BPH

-What is unique about the Holmium Laser treatments for BPH
+What's unique about holmium laser treatments for BPH

 The use of Holmium lasers for the treatment of BPH is considered the new gold standard for the treatment of BPH.
 Being highly precise and efficient, the Holmium laser is used in two main surgical techniques: Holmium Laser Enucleation of the Prostate (HoLEP) and Holmium Laser Vaporization of the Prostate (HoLVP).
 Holmium laser treatments, performed under general or local anesthesia, result in minimal bleeding, a short recovery time, and immediate symptom alleviation.
 Moreover, the recurrence rate is very low due to the removal of the entire obstructive component of the prostate.